How to Fix Activation Error: 0xC004C003 on Windows 11

 Running the activation troubleshooter

-Note: The tool will begin scanning for any inconsistency related to the product key that you’re using and the associated activation dependencies.
+3. Once the Activation Troubleshooter utility has started, wait patiently until the initial scan is complete.
+Note: The tool will begin scanning for any inconsistencies related to the product key you are using and the associated activation dependencies.

-4. If a viable fix is identified, you will be presented with a screen where you can click on Apply this fix to apply the fix that Microsoft recommends.
+4. If a viable fix is identified, you will be presented with a screen where you can click on “Apply this Fix” to apply the solution recommended by Microsoft.

 Applying the recommended fix

-3. Rearm the Software Licensing Management Tool
+3. Rearm the Software Licensing Management Tool.

 Note: This method should work for you regardless of your Windows version or iteration.